Ellipsis-Labs/cargo-hold/README.md

 Each time you run `cargo hold anchor`, it will save the current state of your source tree to a metadata file in the `target/` dir, which you then save to your caches.
-When you run `cargo hold heave`, it will clean up old artifacts to reclaim disk space while preserving important files.
+When you run `cargo hold heave`, it will clean up old artifacts to reclaim disk space while preserving artifacts newer than the previous GC run.

 You can run `cargo hold voyage` to run both `anchor` and `heave` in one command, which is useful for CI pipelines.
-It's recommended that you run `cargo hold voyage` _before_ you execute the build in your CI pipeline, and _after_ you restore the caches.
+It's recommended that you run `cargo hold voyage` _before_ you execute the build in your CI pipeline, and _after_ you restore the caches so the artifacts produced by the upcoming build are never deleted by that GC pass.

 ## The Problem: Treacherous Waters Ahead! ⛈️